fscorrupt/awesome-stars/README.md

 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here
 - [DavidFW1960/bom-weather-card](https://github.com/DavidFW1960/bom-weather-card) - Custom Animated Weather Card for any weather provider
 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.
-- [HackTricks-wiki/hacktricks](https://github.com/HackTricks-wiki/hacktricks) - Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 - [iprodanovbg/homeassistant-desktop](https://github.com/iprodanovbg/homeassistant-desktop) - 🎛 Desktop application (Windows / macOS / Linux) for Home Assistant built with Electron
 - [ndom91/briefkasten](https://github.com/ndom91/briefkasten) - 📮 Self hosted bookmarking app
 - [TheUltimateC0der/alternatrr](https://github.com/TheUltimateC0der/alternatrr) - alternatrr lets you add alternative titles to your sonarr instance with a simple WebUI